-The measurement basis for financial assets and financial liabilities depends on whether the financial assets and liabilities have been classified as fair value through profit and loss, available for sale, held to maturity, loans and receivables, or other financial liabilities.
-Financial assets and liabilities classified as fair value through profit and loss are measured at fair value and changes in fair value are recognized in net income.
+The measurement basis for financial assets and liabilities depends on whether the financial assets and liabilities have been classified as fair value through profit and loss (FVPL), available for sale, held to maturity, loans and receivables, or other financial liabilities.
+Financial assets and liabilities classified as FVPL are measured at fair value and changes in fair value are recognized in net income.
 Financial assets classified as available for sale are measured at fair value with unrealized changes in fair value recorded in other comprehensive income; however, unrealized losses on investments that show objective evidence of impairment are recognized as a decrease to net income.
 Financial assets designated as held to maturity, or loans and receivables, are initially recognized at fair value and subsequently measured at amortized cost using the effective interest method, less provision for impairment losses, if any.
-Other financial liabilities are initially recognized at fair value and subsequently measured at amortized cost using the effective interest method.
-The Corporation has no financial assets and liabilities designated as available for sale or held to maturity.
+Other financial liabilities are initially recognized at fair value and subsequently measured at amortized cost using the effective interest method, less provision for impairment losses, if any.
+Other financial liabilities are initially recognized at fair value and subsequently measured at amortized cost using the effective interest method, less provision for impairment losses, if any.
+Other financial liabilities are initially recognized at fair value and subsequently measured at amortized cost using the effective interest method, less graved at amortized cost using the effective interest and liabilities designated as available for sale or held to maturity.

-The Corporation has designated its cash and cash equivalents and investments as fair value through profit and loss.
-Accounts receivable are designated as loans and receivables.
-Accounts payable and accrued liabilities are designated as other financial liabilities.
+The Corporation has designated its cash and cash equivalents and investments as FVPL.
+Accounts receivables are designated as loans and receivables.
+Accounts payable and accrued liabilities, dividends payable and lease liabilities are designated as other financial liabilities.
 Unpaid claims recoverable from reinsurers, amounts due to reinsurers and the provision for unpaid claims are exempt from the above requirement.

-Financial assets and financial liabilities are offset, and the net amount is reported in the Statement of Financial Position, only when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis, or to realize the assets and liabilities simultaneously.
+Financial assets and liabilities are offset, and the net amount is reported in the Statement of Financial Position, only when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis, or to realize the assets and liabilities simultaneously.
 Income and expenses are not offset in the Statement of Operations unless required or permitted by an accounting standard or interpretation, as specifically disclosed in the accounting policies of the Corporation.
-There are no financial assets and financial liabilities reported as offset in these financial statements.
+There are no financial assets and liabilities reported as offset in these financial statements.